Card Color Change by David Blaine

 Pros

-• Quick to learn and perform almost immediately
+• Quick to learn and build confidence for new magicians

-• Highly visual and impactful for spectators
+• Highly visual and engaging for spectators

 Cons

-• Requires practice to avoid accidentally revealing the hidden card during the snap motion
+• Requires practice to avoid accidentally revealing the hidden card

 Effect